v-ko/pamet/README.md

 # Pamet
 An infinite canvas for organizing information with text/images/links.
 Written using Qt for Python.

 ⚠ **Still in alpha** ⚠ - you'll probably encounter GUI bugs, but the data storage/saving is stable.
+Development is transitioning to web technologies for the front end currently.
+You can check out the progress (here)[https://github.com/users/v-ko/projects/1]

 The transition to a web stack is under [active development](https://github.com/users/v-ko/projects/1).

 ## Installation

-### Via pip
+### Via desktop version via pip
 Requires Python `>3.10`.
 If it's not available for your package manager(/app store) - you can use [pyenv](https://github.com/pyenv/pyenv).

 `pip install pamet` , start with `pamet`

 ### From source
-- Clone the [Fusion](https://github.com/v-ko/fusion) and Pamet repos.
-- Run `pip install .` (with the respective repo as current working dir).
-    * If you want a development install run `pip install -e .` instead.
-Install Fusion first (otherwise it'll get pulled from PyPI).
-Also it would be best to do it in a virtual environment if you want to run the release version in parallel

-- A Flatpak is in the works but I hit an [issue](https://github.com/flatpak/flatpak/issues/5103) there.
+Will update the instructions soon.
+The app is transitioning to web technologies.
+The legacy desktop vesrsion is under minimal maintenence mode and will not be developed further.

 ## Usage
 - Ctrl+shift+P for the command palette